bjornmeansbear/sp2017gd2/README.md

     - what about something that explores how someone knows where to click?
 Hierarchy of interactions? what's important when I'm trying to figure out the required interaction to proceed?

   - <http://www.lilimaya.net/temp/> Aha! here are some things that could be utilized in regards to thinking about :hover AND CSS3 transforms, animations, etc.

+  - The main interactions: scroll, hover, and actually clicking something?
+Oh! actually, scrolling and clicking are probably good for cross device thinking, since :hover isn't really a thing on touch screens.
+One big one column scroll is a nice cross device interface to play with...

 8. Something about grids/layouts